eeshankeni/famer-motion-scroll-bug/README.md

 UseScroll has a Container prop which is used to keep track of the scroll of a custom container instead of the default scrollable body.
 Doing so requires a ref to be passed which references the scrollable container.
-However, if the ref is passed down a component and then the ref is further passed along then useScroll seems to fail.
+However, if the ref is passed down a component and then the ref is further passed along the component tree then useScroll seems to fail.

 https://www.framer.com/motion/use-scroll/